Categorification and mirror symmetry for Grassmannians: Introduction and main results

 Thus the leading exponent of $\minor{J}$ can be expressed as a vector invariant $\kapvec(T_\maxNC,M_J)$, which is a dimension vector for the algebra $\algA=\End(T_\maxNC)\op$, whose Gabriel quiver $Q$ is (opposite) dual to the plabic graph $G$ \cite[Thm.~10.3]{BKM}.
 In other words, $\kapvec(T_\maxNC,M_J)$ is an element of the Grothendieck group $\Grot(\fd\algA)\isom\ZZ^{Q_0}$ of finite-dimensional $\algA$-modules.

 This observation was the starting point for the current paper, since a natural generalisation of \eqref{eq:valG=maxdiag} would be

 where $M$ is any module in $\CM\algC$, while $G$ stands for an arbitrary $\cluX$-cluster chart (as in \cite[Rem~6.17]{RW}) and $T$ is the corresponding (reachable) cluster tilting object in $\CM\algC$.
+In fact, \eqref{eq-int:valG=kappadvat} yields a description of all the integral points in the cone on the NO-body.

 One of the main goals of this paper is to prove \eqref{eq-int:valG=kappadvat} for general $M$ and $T$.
-Some of the machinery we develop to do this works in a greater generality, which is relevant to the context of positroid subvarieties of $\Gr(k,n)$.
+We do this by defining a generalised flow polynomial $\fp^T_M$ whose leading exponent is $\kapvec(T,M)$ and then show that $\Psi_M$ becomes $\fp^T_M$ when written in a suitably defined network chart.
+In fact, these flow polynomials will be defined in much greater generality, in the context of general positroid subvarieties of $\Gr(k,n)$, related to the cell decomposition of the totally non-negative Grassmannian \cite{Pos}.
+However, we can only show the second part for $\Gr(k,n)$ itself.